mbohutinska/PolyplChapter/README.md

 ``test.splitVCFsTreeMix(vcf_dir="polyplChapter", pops=['SUB','VEL','TIS','BAL','BDO'], mem="16", time_scratch='00:40:00', ncpu="5", scratch_path="$SCRATCHDIR",min_dp="8",mffg="0.2", overwrite=True, scratch_gb="8", keep_intermediates=False, use_scratch=True, print1=False) ``

 I provide the output of this script in the folder PartC.
-You may use it as an example dataset for the next steps.
+You may use it (after extraction from .tar.gz) as an example dataset for the next steps.

 3. copy the output of .splitVCFsTreeMix to local folder, find the TreeMix input conversion script building on the ScanTools output here: https://github.com/mbohutinska/TreeMix_input.
 Run: